spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-products/retrieving-related-products.md

 title: Retrieving related products
 description: The article demonstrates how to find alternatives for discontinued products with the help of Glue API endpoints.
 originalLink: https://documentation.spryker.com/2021080/docs/retrieving-related-products
+originalArticleId: db6deab2-f115-4802-a989-c594cebc6120
 redirect_from:
   - /2021080/docs/retrieving-related-products
   - /2021080/docs/en/retrieving-related-products
+  - /docs/retrieving-related-products
+  - /docs/en/retrieving-related-products
 ---

-Using the [Product Relations](https://documentation.spryker.com/docs/product-relations-feature-overview) feature, sellers can define a list of comparable or additional items for each product.
+Using the [Product Relations](/docs/scos/dev/features/{{ page.version }}/product-relations/product-relations-feature-overview.html) feature, sellers can define a list of comparable or additional items for each product.
 You can display such items, also called related products, in search and in the cart together with the products selected by customers.

-Only [abstract](https://documentation.spryker.com/docs/product-abstraction) products support product relations.
-For more details, see [Product Relations feature overview](https://documentation.spryker.com/docs/product-relations-feature-overview).)
+Only [abstract](/docs/scos/dev/features/{{ page.version }}/product/product-feature-overview/products-overview.html) products support product relations.
+For more details, see [Product Relations feature overview](/docs/scos/dev/features/{{ page.version }}/product-relations/product-relations-feature-overview.html).)

 The Product Relations API provides REST endpoints to retrieve the related products.
 Using it, you can: